basarat/typescript-book/docs/let.md

 ### let

-Variables in JavaScript are *function scoped*.
+`var` Variables in JavaScript are *function scoped*.
 This is different from many other languages (C# / Java etc.) where the variables are *block scoped*.
 If you bring a *block scoped* mindset to JavaScript you would expect the following to print `123`, instead it will print `456`

 ```ts
 var foo = 123;